 Note: These are built to order.
-Please allow THREE weeks before item ships.
+Please allow ONE MONTH before item ships.

-ANOTHER NOTE: Only doing THREE a month.
+ANOTHER NOTE: Only doing TWO a month.
 Drop me a line if out of stock.

 Pauper strikes again!
 It’s the BPMC take on the ever-popular Edirol v4 four channel composite video mixer.
 This is the defacto best composite video mixer I’ve ever used.
 So many great features in one box.
 It produces really lovely video feedback, the onboard effects are all choice (especially the mirror effect), it’s construction is really solid, the t-bar is super smooth, the option to use four inputs is awesome and it seems to have a lot of handy user preset stuff you can save in to memory.
 And don’t even get me started on the BPM synced wipe oscillation feature!
 Woof!